Chart Color Schemes

 Health performance in Aldinga Beach is well below average with prevalence of common health conditions notable across both younger and older age cohorts

-Health data indicates significant health challenges in Aldinga Beach, with high prevalence of common conditions across both younger and older age groups.
-Only approximately 48% (~5,595 people) have private health cover, lower than the national average of 55.7%.
+Health data indicates significant health challenges in Aldinga Beach.
+AreaSearch's assessment shows high prevalence of common health conditions across both younger and older age cohorts.
+Private health cover is low, at approximately 48% of the total population (around 5,607 people), compared to 52.7% in Greater Adelaide and a national average of 55.7%.

-Mental health issues and arthritis are the most prevalent conditions, affecting 10.3 and 9.5% of residents respectively.
-Around 63.5% claim to be free from medical ailments, similar to Greater Adelaide's 62.9%.
-The area has a lower proportion of seniors aged 65 and over at 19.7% (2,296 people) compared to Greater Adelaide's 21.0%.
-Health outcomes among seniors are challenging but largely align with the general population's health profile.
+Mental health issues and arthritis are the most common conditions, affecting 10.3% and 9.5% of residents respectively.
+However, 63.5% of residents report being completely clear of medical ailments, compared to 67.9% in Greater Adelaide.
+The working-age population faces notable health challenges due to elevated chronic condition rates.
+Aldinga Beach has a higher proportion of seniors, with 20.4% of residents aged 65 and over (2,383 people), compared to 19.3% in Greater Adelaide.
+Health outcomes among seniors present some challenges, broadly in line with national rankings for the general population.

 Frequently Asked Questions - Health